 Your first visit today, on your way to Sweden’s most southern region, is at the naval city of Karlskrona, another Swedish World Heritage site.

 Before you reach the charming town of Ystad, there are many stops along the way that might interest you.
 These include Kiviks Musteri and the fortress of Glimmingehus, which dates back to the middle ages.

 Day 6 – Explore Skåne

 Drive through splendid Skåne and the area of Österlen today.
-You can stop along the quaint villages, sandy beaches and historical sites, and don’t forget to taste the local cuisine.
+You can stop at quaint villages, sandy beaches and historical sites, and don’t forget to taste the local cuisine.
 We recommend stopping by the popular Ales Stenar stone ship monument, which offers a picturesque view of the Baltic Sea.

 Spend another night in Ystad.

 Drive to Smygehuk, the southernmost point in Sweden, before continuing on to the old towns of Skanör and Falsterbo where you will encounter long stretches of white sand beaches.
 Next, arrive in the charming capital city of Denmark, Copenhagen.
 Take time to explore the colourful harbour, Nyhavn, and the amusement park, Tivoli Gardens.